kelleyjbrady/NiceODE/readme.md

 Obtaining a fast, stable, and accurate gradient for the FOCE objective in JAX is a frontier problem.
 While theoretically possible, it requires a level of numerical and mathematical precision in the manual VJP implementation that is exceptionally difficult to achieve without my doing additional graduate+ level research/knowledge accumulation specific to this problem.

  Empowered with knowledge of 'exactly how to discuss the issue at hand' a human can attempt to seed the LLM such that it performs inference using a very specific, precisely relevant, portion of it's 'knowledge manifold'.
-Thus initialzied, it may be that model like Gemini 2.5 Pro could construct the required vjp following precise prompting and feedback.
+Thus initialized, it may be that model like Gemini 2.5 Pro could construct the required vjp following precise prompting and feedback.
 Without such human knowledge however, at the time of writing it does seem like I have identified an edge of Gemini 2.5 Pro's capabilities which intersects with the edge of what is possible with Jax.
-Given the current prevailing notion that LLM's have difficulty 'pushing the frontier of knowlege', the end state of this project is perhaps not so surprising.
+Given the current prevailing notion that LLM's have difficulty 'pushing the frontier of knowledge', the end state of this project is perhaps not so surprising.

 # Project Learnings & Key Takeaways
 This project was a deep dive into the practical realities of advanced scientific computing in JAX.
 The key lessons learned were: